Core statistical forecasting algorithms

 How Prophecy™ Uses Its Core Statistical Forecasting Engine

-Prophecy™ make the sales forecaster fully responsible for their forecasts and statistics is just one tool they can use to help them develop more defensible sales forecasts.
+Prophecy™ make the demand forecaster fully responsible for their forecasts and statistics is just one tool they can use to help them develop more defensible demand forecasts.
 Therefore the 'engine' appears in several places in Prophecy, but the human forecaster is always fully responsible for choosing whether to apply the forecasts that are generated.

 'Batch mode' statistical forecasting